MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 </div>
 <br>

-In theory, both the OEM and Tier 1 can view each others geometry data throughout the entire workflow, following the 1 up 1 down principal, after the initial sharing of participant's Digital Twin.
+In theory, both the *Tier n* and *Tier n+1* can view each others geometry data throughout the entire workflow, following the 1 up 1 down principal, after the initial sharing of participant's Digital Twin.

 #### Table of Data Ownership